Redcliffe Plantation State Historic Site

-Redcliffe Plantation State Historic Site is a state park in South Carolina, United States.
+The site is part of the Reconstruction Era National Historic Network.

+The former plantation was not only the home of the Hammonds, but also numerous African-American families like the Henleys, Goodwins, and Wigfalls who worked at the site as enslaved laborers and later as free men and women.

 Redcliffe Plantation, also known as Redcliffe, completed in 1859, is a Greek Revival plantation house located on the site that is listed on the National Register of Historic Places.
 The house was designed by the baron Louis Berckmans and was built in 1857.
 It was built for James Henry Hammond and was home to three generations of his descendants.
 His great-grandson John Shaw Billings, editor of Time, Life, and Fortune magazines, donated the estate and collections to the people of South Carolina in 1973.
 The same year it was added to the National Register of Historic Places.